EMT Certification Training in North Florida with Class and Course Info

 EMT Certificate and Degree Programs in Florida

 Marianna-based Chipola College offers EMT and paramedic college credit certificate programs.
 The EMT certificate program consists of one class worth 11 credit hours.
-Applicants to the program must pass background checks, drug screenings, and provide immunization and health records.
+Applicants to the program must pass background checks and drug screenings, as well as provide immunization and health records.
 The paramedic program requires the completion of 42 credit hours of coursework over three semesters and is open to currently certified EMTs.
 Tuition costs for the EMT and paramedic programs are approximately $1,122 and $5,000, respectively.

 Daytona State College

-Located in its namesake city, Daytona State College offers three emergency medical services (EMS) programs.
+Located in Daytona, this state college offers three emergency medical services (EMS) programs.
 The EMT applied technology diploma program consists of 255 hours of training and includes certifications in CPR and as an emergency vehicle operator (EVOC).
 Applicants must be at least 18 years old and possess a high school diploma or equivalent; additional admission requirements include proof of health insurance, a completed background check, and a satisfactory health exam report.
 The paramedic associate of science certificate program is open only to EMTs holding Florida licenses and consists of 1,230 hours of didactic instruction, lab hours, and clinical experience.
 The college also offers a 73-credit hour Associate of Science (A.S.), EMS program.
 Both certificate programs are included in the curriculum of the degree program; the completion of the certificate-required courses earns a student eligibility to take the certification exams required by the state.

 Florida Gateway College